stem-piano/stem-piano-g-main/documentation/component_manual.md

 This section overviews the major components.
 Links to code and hardware are provided in subsequent details sections.

 ### 1 - Mainboard
-Name is the IPS for Integrated Processing System. *Stem Piano* uses version 2.0 of the IPS mainboard.
+Name is the IPS for Integrated Processing System. *Stem piano g* uses version 2.0 of the IPS mainboard.

 ![](diagrams/ips20.png)

 ### 1 - Data acquisition board

 Name is the SCA for Six Channel Analog.
-The data acquisition board removably attaches in the center of the mainboard. *Stem Piano* uses version 0.0 of the SCA data acquisition board.
+The data acquisition board removably attaches in the center of the mainboard. *Stem piano G* uses version 0.0 of the SCA data acquisition board.

 Future - SCA 0.1 corrected the header silksreen labels which incorrectly show the headers on top of board in SCA 0.0.
 SCA 0.1 files are in repository but it has not yet been tested.
 The circuit board assembly instructions do show correct pictures of headers on bottom of board for SCA 0.0.